SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 This is highly ironic, because a market in a semblance of democratic state currency does not exist without a government force (tax collector imposing the return of the liabilities).
 The trouble for right-wing libertarians is that if a state government does not exist, you only get something worse, which is a landlord imposing their own private liabilities upon you ("give me half your grain and sheep or AI burn your hut down.")

 ### The third veil

-## Time to conclude?
+Because money is seen as an instrument of the most powerful, because having excess credit gives someone more purchasing power, this store-of-value function of state currency is a veil over the proper role of an ideal democratic state.

+It is because people hate to see a Leviathan exerting power over the "little people" that a big government (big brother) is seen as anathema.
+This is however a veil over the reality that without government the "little people" (aka. the working class) are even more entirely screwed.

+It is better to have the monopoly currency issuer protecting the working class than have the workers fend for themselves in some libertarian anarcho-capitalist fantasy world.

+The problem is our governments have never been protectors of the working class.
+All gains made by the working class have been by collectivist approaches exerting influence upon governments, at the chagrin of the people running the government.

+The government is a crucial institution for worker emancipation.
+But workers cannot just sit back and wait for their rights to be granted.
+Human rights have to be exerted, have to be fought for, and have to be won on moral grounds well before they are won on material grounds.

+The way Warren Mosler has put this is that: **_The Labour market is not a fair game_** The role of a democratic government is to balance that playing field.
+Workers need more protection than the bosses.

+When people adopt the view that money should be a private system, they are placing this veil over the rightful role of democratic government.

+## To Conclude?

 I think there are other veils of money, but I'll stop at these three for now.
 I think they are the most important veils to understand.